Welcome!

 - Learning Design and Technology

-This program will train a diverse transdisciplinary workforce to create knowledge and translate research outcomes into technological solutions that alleviate social, educational, and economic disparities for linguistically diverse populations.
+This program will train a transdisciplinary workforce to create knowledge and translate research outcomes into technological solutions that serve and benefit users of all linguistic forms and varieties.

 For Students

-The LinDiv Program accepted the first cohort of trainees in Fall 2022.
-For the 2023-24 cohort, current first-year and second-year graduate students in the above-listed programs are eligible to apply.
-The application deadline February 28, 2023.
+For the 2026-2027 cohort, current first-year and second-year graduate students in the above-listed programs are eligible to apply.
+Application deadline is March 20, 2026.